Mitral valve prolapse: Flail versus non-flail

 Diagram of an inverted heart; note the concavity of the leaflets demonstrating valve prolapse: LV = left ventricle; LA = left atrium; RV = right ventricle; RA = right atrium.

 Asymmetric prolapse is further subdivided into flail and non-flail.
 Flail prolapse occurs when a leaflet tip turns outward, becoming concave toward the left atrium, causing the deterioration of the mitral valve.
 The severity of flail leaflet varies, ranging from tip eversion to chordal rupture.
 Dissociation of leaflet and chordae tendineae provides for unrestricted motion of the leaflet (hence "flail leaflet").
 Thus patients with flail leaflets have a higher prevalence of mitral regurgitation than those with the non-flail subtype.

 Treatment

 Individuals with mitral valve prolapse, particularly those without symptoms, often require no treatment.
 Those with mitral valve prolapse and symptoms of dysautonomia (palpitations, chest pain) may benefit from beta-blockers (e.g., propranolol, metoprolol, bisoprolol).
 People with prior stroke or atrial fibrillation may require blood thinners, such as aspirin or warfarin.
 In rare instances when mitral valve prolapse is associated with severe mitral regurgitation, surgical repair or replacement of the mitral valve may be necessary.
 Mitral valve repair is generally considered preferable to replacement.
+The so-called "respect rather than resect approach" with artificial chordae has proven to be safe and efficient.
+The most common suture materials for prefabricated loops are PTFE (Seramon) or ePTFE (GORE- TEX).
 Current ACC/AHA guidelines promote repair of mitral valve in people before symptoms of heart failure develop.
 Symptomatic people, those with evidence of diminished left ventricular function, or those with left ventricular dilatation need urgent attention.